percona/pmm-doc/docs/setting-up/server/ha.md

 It helps PMM Administrator to avoid complexity in taking care of resources and shift this responsibility to the Kubernetes cluster:

 - Networks: `Service` and `Ingress` provide DNS and IP access and connect PMM Server with clients and users
-- storage: `PVC` ensures that storage is claimed only by one PMM Server and attached to it
+- Storage: `PVC` ensures that storage is claimed only by one PMM Server and attached to it
 - PMM Server: `StatefulSet` runs PMM as a container and connects it to the correct storage and network

 PMM administrator could deploy on Kubernetes via [Helm] chart.
 And Kubernetes would make sure that PMM is available in case of different failures.